 "Every student today is growing up with AI, and teachers play a central role in helping them learn how to use these tools responsibly and effectively," the company explained in its blog post announcement.
 "To support that work, educators need space to explore AI for themselves."

 The education market represents massive untapped potential for enterprise AI.
-With over 3.7 million K-12 teachers in the U.S. alone, even modest subscription conversion rates after the free period ends in 2027 could generate hundreds of millions in recurring revenue. has already seen success with similar strategies through Office 365 Education, which hooks schools on free tiers before converting to paid enterprise plans.
+With over 3.7 million K-12 teachers in the U.S. alone, even modest subscription conversion rates after the free period ends in 2027 could generate hundreds of millions in recurring revenue.
+Microsoft has already seen success with similar strategies through Office 365 Education, which hooks schools on free tiers before converting to paid enterprise plans.